apache/accumulo-website/contributor/making-release.md

 ## Update Javadocs

 Javadocs are easy to update.
-Using the latest JDK7 or later (at least JDK 7u21 to avoid known [vulnerabilities][7]), follow these steps:
+Using the latest JDK8 or later, follow these steps:

 1. Unpack the source release tarball and change to its root directory, or checkout the SCM tag for the release
 2. Build the javadocs with `mvn clean package javadoc:aggregate -DskipTests -Paggregate-javadocs`